ackermannQ/kodereview/content/blog/strategy-pattern/index.md

    public void performPayment() {
       float price = this.getPrice();
-      paymentBehaviour.pay(price); /* This is called delegation.
-It allows you to not precise there the method that would actually do the payment  */
+      paymentBehaviour.pay(price); /* This is called delegation.*/
-   }
+   } /* It allows you to not precise here the method that would actually do the payment */

 }